-- Beheviour is a function of the persons B = F (P).
-In this theoretical position, explanations are given as to why people behave the way they do by the use of internal psychological constructs such as motivation, perception, attitudes, expectancies and personality characteristics. - 2.
-Behaviour is a function of the environment B = F (E).
-This theoretical perspective is particularly concerned with the role that reinforcing contingencies play in maintaining and changing beheviour.
+1. Beheviour is a function of the persons B = F(P).
+In this theoretical position, explanations are given as to why people behave the way they do by the use of internal psychological constructs such as motivation, perception, attitudes, expectancies and personality characteristics.
+2. Behaviour is a function of the environment B = F(E).
+This theoretical perspective is particularly concerned with the role that reinforcing contingencies play in maintaining and changing behaviour.
 It is argued that behaviour is externally oriented and this is most closely associated with Skinner's operant conditioning.
-The work of Luthans and Kreitner and Miller are associated with this approach. - 3.
-Beaviour is a function of a person and the environment B = F (PE).
+The work of Luthans and Kreitner and Miller are associated with this approach.
+3. Beaviour is a function of a person and the environment B = F (PE).
 This framework recognizes both internal cognitive variables and external environmental variables and is the approach that is most widely stressed today by scholars of organizational behaviour.
 Porter and Lawler's Model is a good example of this approach.

 Davis and Luthans have however seen these major approaches as inadequate in explaining human behaviour in organizations.
 The approach stresses the interactive nature of all the variables of organization behaviour.
-That is called social learning theory.

-(a) The organization participant which includes internal cognition.
+That is called social learning theory. (a) The organization participant which includes internal cognition.
 It is thus suggested that organizational behaviour can be best understood in terms of interacting reciprocal determinism between the three variables.

+between the three variables.
 Basically, the theory posits that learning does not only take place as a result of directly experienced response consequences, but also through observing the effects on the social environment of other people's behaviour.

 The behaviour of the Nigerian worker can be obviously understood from this perspective.
-Two issues are central here these are:- other people's behaviour.
+Two issues are central here these are:-(a) Directly experienced response consequences, and observing the effects on the social environment of other people's behaviour.
 Our workers are active social participants and they are part of the wider social system.
 In their places of work, they would put up a behaviour, say discussing with co-workers when there is work to do, or leaving their seats for "essential" personal services like going to the bank.

 When their superior comes in and finds them discussing or 'not on seat' and does not act to correct the irresponsible behaviour, the net effect of this experience on the part of the workers is a continuation of these patterns of activity.
 When other workers realize the effect of their co-workers behaviour, they would equally indulge in such behaviour and become a cycle in which new entrants are socialized.
-This becomes worse where the worker superiors are seen to be involved in such
+This becomes worse wherethe worker superiors are seen to be involved in such practices.